-Another body found in southern Switzerland following June storms
+Another body found in southern Switzerland after June storms

 A body was found in the Maggia river in the southern Swiss canton of Ticino on Thursday, police said.
 It is “likely” to be the sixth victim of devastating storms which hit the region at the end of June.